nwikamulia/ai-day-jakarta-2026/README.md

 > **Keep the model ID future-proof**
 > Replace `<INFERENCE_PROFILES_ID>` with whichever Claude Haiku-class model ID is currently enabled for your account on the Bedrock **Model access** page.
 This keeps the workshop working as Anthropic ships new model versions.

-> **Never ship real credentials**
-> The `aws-access-key` and `aws-secret-key` values in the example are placeholder/dummy values.
-Substitute your own keys at run time and never paste real secrets into a shared handout or a screen you are presenting.

 Finally, run this query to create the model: